-- 32. Additionally as members of the Caribbean Customs Law Enforcement Council (CCLEC) the Customs and Excise Division also regularly update the CCLEC's seizure intelligence database (SID) for the aforementioned purposes, including establishing the source destination and purpose of such shipments.
-Both databases rely on encryption technology to protect communications and data transfers - 33.
-The authorities advised in the previous report that strict safeguards to ensure the proper use of information in Customs and Excise Division's computerized database of custom declaration forms had been implemented.
+60. Additionally the authorities advised in the previous report that strict safeguards to ensure the proper use of information in Customs and Excise Division's computerized database of custom declaration forms had been implemented.
 Some of these measures include encryption technology to protect communication and data transfer and access being limited to only specific officers.
-While the above measures substantially comply with the examiners' recommended actions information with regard to the one essential criterion concerning the consideration of the feasibility and utility of a large currency transaction reporting system has not been provided.
+While the above measures substantially comply with the examiners' recommended actions, documentation regarding the consideration of the feasibility and utility of a large currency transaction reporting system as noted above should be submitted for verification.

-- 34. As indicated in the previous follow-up report, all the examiners' recommended measures were addressed in POCAA and the FIUTTA except for the requirement for financial institutions to give special attention to business relationships with persons (including legal persons and other financial institutions) from or in countries which do not or insufficiently apply the FATF Recommendations.
-This recommendation remains outstanding. - 35.
+- 61. As indicated in the previous follow-up report, all the examiners' recommended measures were addressed in POCAA and the FIUTTA except for the requirement for financial institutions to give special attention to business relationships with persons (including legal persons and other financial institutions) from or in countries which do not or insufficiently apply the FATF Recommendations.
+This recommendation remains outstanding. - 62.
 The second follow-up report noted that the recommendation for effective measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries was mandated by subsection 17(1)(a) of the FIUTTA requiring the FIU to publish a list of countries identified by the FATF as non-compliant or not sufficiently compliant.
-The authorities advise that the FIU website currently contains a list of jurisdictions that do not sufficiently comply with the FATF Recommendations.
+The FIU website currently contains a list of jurisdictions that do not sufficiently comply with the FATF Recommendations.